bizztreat/goodkit/README.md

  For yestreday it's "Date (your time dimension)", for previous month it's "Month/Year (your time dimension)" again use the uri in this format: /gdc/md/projectspid/obj/1663

+###18-detect-suspicious-version-tags.rb
+This script check metric's version tags in decimal format "1.1"

+The error is report when the development metric has lower version tag then start metric